- All non-profit organisations that involve volunteers can register.

 - Organisation Release Form; legal requirement.

-- Annual fee payment.
-If payment of fees would cause hardship to your organisation, you can apply in writing for the fee to be waived.
+- Annual contribution payment.
+If the payment of a contribution would cause hardship to your organisation, you can apply in writing for it to be waived.

 - Opportunity Registration Forms; requests for volunteers.
 These can be filled out on-line.